We Are Here to Help You!

 What are the R44, R129, and I-size regulations?

 In quick terms, R44 is an outdated regulation based on weight.
 R129 is the new regulation based on height.
 Currently seats are available with either regulation and R44 seats will remain to be safe if you have recently bought one.
-I-size is a condition set by an imaginary ‘sized box’, designed to make it easier to fit seats.
-All seats that fit inside this box, and all cars that safely can fit this box in the cabin, will be compatible with each other.
+I-size is a standardised set of conditions for vehicles and seats designed to make it easier to fit seats.
+An I-size seat and an I-size vehicle will be compatible with each other.
 I-size was the first criteria to meet the new R129 regulation, and more recently belted seats are now being manufactured to the R129 standard.

 Are all UK seats safe if they are sold?